griba2001/urweb-aatree/README.md

 The functor structure makes possible to factor out the input type requirements for an instance.

-I was thinking the Haskell construction
+I was thinking that the Haskell construction

 ```haskell
 instance (Ord item) => SortedSet (Set item)
   where ...
 ```

-Equivalent in Ur/Web:
+has an equivalent in Ur/Web:

 ```ocaml
 functor MkSortedSet(Q: sig